Smarticles101/quick-read/README.md

 - [ ] Loading indicator when importing
 - [ ] Refactor / Rewrite
 - [ ] Comment stuff
+- [ ] Make it work on android even though that might require native code at this point cause idk how to make it work

 #### Mid-term (may happen)
 - [ ] Animate all the things!